o1-labs/o1js/CONTRIBUTING.md

 There are two ways to contribute:

 1. Preferred: Maintain your own package that can be installed from NPM and used alongside SnarkyJS.
 See [Creating high-quality community packages](#creating-high-quality-community-packages).
 2. Directly contribute to this repo.
-See
+See [Contributing to SnarkyJS](#contributing-to-snarkyjs).

 If you maintain your own package, we strongly encourage to add it to our [official list of community packages](./README.md#community-packages).